jrkerr2/giffy5/README.md

     - 'Add button' gif form will be pushed to the bottom of page in certain circumstances (responsiveness)
     - background image repeats noticeably
     - bootstrap grid not used explicitly, aligning all retrieved images to the leftmost column
+    - unused variables in code
+    - code could benefit from template strings for things like building the API call